https-img-scoop-520x347

 Contact an Eminent Domain Attorney Today to Protect Your Legal Rights

 The exercise of eminent domain to take your property can feel invasive and it can be difficult to know whether you are being treated fairly.
 For this reason, it is important to retain an attorney as soon as you recognize that another party may be interested in your land.
-To speak with an experienced eminent domain attorney who is committed to representing the rights of landowners, call Sever Storey today at 888-318-3761 or contact us online.
+To speak with an experienced eminent domain attorney who is committed to representing the rights of landowners, call Sever Walker Padgitt today at 888-318-3761 or contact us online.

 1https://www.law.cornell.edu/wex/eminent_domain